apache/skywalking-satellite/docs/en/setup/plugins/queue_mmap-queue.md

 # Queue/mmap-queue
 ## Description
-this is a memory mapped queue to provide the persistent storage.
+This is a memory mapped queue to provide the persistent storage for the input event.
+Please note that this plugin does not support Windows platform.
 ## DefaultConfig
 ```yaml
 # The size of each segment.
 Default value is 128K.
 The unit is Byte.